pingrid/nrk-kubernetes-intro/codelabs/introduction-to-kubernetes-cluster.md

   1. Visit [Azure Portal](https://portal.azure.com/) in your browser.
      Search for  *Kubernetes Service* in the top search bar
   2. Click + Add
-  3. Select *Free trial* as your subscription and add *nrk-introduction-kubernetes-rg* as a new Resource group.
+  3. Select *Free trial* as your subscription and add a new Resource group (ex. *intro-kubernetes-rg*).
   4. Give the cluster the name `cv-cluster`.
+Remember the name of your resource group and cluster name for later.
   5. Select Kubernetes version *1.17.3* (not very important, but that is the version we use at NRK).

   6. It is possible to change machine types, networking and resources for each node in your cluster.
 We won't need much resources for our application: